Stuff I can do

 Further information and support groups can be found here.

-Generalised anxiety has a lot of different symptoms – some only suffer from a few of these, some suffer from a large variety of symptoms.
-Everybody is affected differently so there are no right or wrong signs.
+Generalised anxiety has a lot of different symptoms – some only suffer from a few of these, while others suffer from a larger variety of symptoms.
+Everybody is affected differently, but some common symptoms to watch out for include:

 - Feeling very agitated and on edge – not being able to sit still